aarboleda1/testing/README.md

 Your data team has made available a JSON API endpoint that returns data as in conversations.json.

 You can either have your frontend app use the JSON file directly, or return it through a node server.

+TODO
+- [ ] cleanup code.
+CompanyList.js should really be - dashboard
+- [ ] write some tests
+- [ ] cleanup the code in analyzeData
+- [ ] get data in express web server